 Choctaw Bluff was settled by Indians of the tribe of the same name after Christian de Luna’s 1560 expedition and the earliest exploration of the area by Louisiana Governor D’Iberville in 1702.
 Some believe that this is the site of the Indian capital Maubilia, but archaeological evidence has not borne the theory out.

 At mile 17, the sternwheeler Cuba lies below.
 The big loops and lonely straights diminish and the river’s rhythm tightens in anticipation of our arrival in a network of capillaries that begins the delta experience.
-When you are in sight of the powerlines crossing the Alabama river at mile 7.5 (yes, you’re that close to the Mobile River) Holley Creek enters from your left.
-About three miles out holley Creek is Holley Creek Landing.
+When you are in sight of the powerlines crossing the Alabama River at mile 7.5 (yes, you’re that close to the Mobile River) Holley Creek enters from your left.
+About three miles out Holley Creek is Holley Creek Landing.
 The next creek to your left, just past the powerlines, is a narrow backwater that leads to Boatyard Landing and its access to fuel and the nearby community of Tensaw.
-Keep the northeast course to find the landing; don’t take the creek hading north about halfway to the landing.
+Keep the northeast course to find the landing; don’t take the creek heading north about halfway to the landing.

 Fort Mims and America's first great massacre